Very, very personalized. Very, very targeted on what’s important. Very, very sharp and focused on finding the answers you need – fast.

 Psychology is a science, so I follow the scientific process.
 I work with you in the intake session to gather data, create a hypothesis using peer-reviewed career theories, and then we test that hypothesis to confirm or make adjustments.
 It’s a collaborative, story-building experience for us both, on our quest to gather the missing pieces that make up your career picture.

 Yes.
-Please visit www.julielacroix.com/downloads for resume curriculum, resume samples, and a comprehensive entry level career development curriculum.
+Please visit www.julielacroix.com/onlineprograms for affordable resources on career planning, resume building, job searching and transferable skills.
+There is also a comprehensive entry level career development curriculum.
 Lots of good stuff at a fair price there!

 Remotely.
 By phone.